sevfs/2021-06-17-sevfs/index.md

 language: "en"     # lowercase two-letter ISO language code such as "fr" (see https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the
 latitude: "34.354912008860666"        # decimal latitude of workshop venue (use https://www.latlong.net/)
 longitude: "-106.88490566785869"       # decimal longitude of the workshop venue (use https://www.latlong.net)
-humandate: "17-18 June 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
+humandate: "Jun 17-18, 2021"    # human-readable dates for the workshop (e.g., "Feb 17-18, 2020")
 humantime: "9:00 am - 5:00 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2021-06-17      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2021-06-18        # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Renée F. Brown", "Greg Maurer"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Renée Brown", "Greg Maurer"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
 helper: ["Tim Ohlert"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
 email: ["rfbrown@unm.edu"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:  # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document (e.g., https://pad.carpentries.org/2015-01-01-euphoria)